This Isn't About Greta, Cowards

 Many of her assertions also cite the climate science from major reports released in the past few years.
 Yet while those reports have led to conservative freak-outs (just scroll through Breitbart’s coverage or watch Republicans bloviate about them), none have quite reached the level of vitriol leveled at Thunberg who has at once been derided as naive and Nazi.

 The right wing meltdown Thunberg has inspired has centered on her as a person rather than the issues she brings to the forefront because confronting the substance of her words would require doing a very adult thing: Owning up the fact that climate change is a huge, course-of-the-world-altering problem that we all have to address.
 Focusing on Thunberg—her age, her hair, her decision to ride on a boat—is the perfect pretense for people unwilling to do that.
-It gives Fox and Friends something to prattle on about in the morning and pretend that everything going just great rather than, as my managing editor counterpart at Gizmodo, Andrew Couts, put it, the reality that “our shithouse RV of stupidity is barreling toward the cliff of a climate apocalypse that will fuck over everyone, no matter what they think about Greta.”
+It gives Fox and Friends something to prattle on about in the morning and pretend that everything going just great rather than focus on, as my managing editor counterpart at Gizmodo, Andrew Couts, put it, the reality that “our shithouse RV of stupidity is barreling toward the cliff of a climate apocalypse that will fuck over everyone, no matter what they think about Greta.”

 So at the end of the day, that leaves “us”—the people who are listening to her words, not screaming about her tone.
 I would certainly welcome Fox and Friends to the us side, but in their absence, we still have the hard work to do of acknowledging past failures, looking squarely at the line Thunberg has drawn, and holding it for hers and future generations.